Mata Mansa Devi Temple, History, Architecture: Panchkula

 After independence, princely states were merged into PEPSU (the Patiala and East Punjab States Union).
 The pujaris of the temple became independent to control the affairs of the temple.
 But unfortunately, they could not maintain the facilities and administration of the temple.
 When pilgrims visited places during Navratras, it caused havoc.

-After the formation of Haryana, the administration and management of temples come under the government of Haryana. who, owing to the popularity of the temple, set up the “Shri Mansa Devi Shrine Board (SMMDSB) Panchkula” by the enactment of Haryana Act No. 14 of 1991.
+After the formation of Haryana, the administration and management of temples came under the government of Haryana, who, owing to the popularity of the temple, set up the “Shri Mansa Devi Shrine Board (SMMDSB) Panchkula” by the enactment of Haryana Act No. 14 of 1991.

 SMMDSB also manages the Chandi Mandir, after which Chandigarh city is named, and Chandigarh cantonment.